 Audio books on my phone (WIP)

-Paperbacks and hardcovers are great, but sometimes you want to learn something new while you close your eyes and relax a little.
-This is where audio books come into their own.
-For me personally these often revolve around soft skills and insights on a higher level rather than detailed tech topics, because it’s rather difficult to recap on details in an audio book, but for higher level contexts they are ideal.
+Paperbacks and hardcovers are great, but sometimes you want to learn something new while you close your eyes and relax.
+This is where audio books come in handy.
+For me personally these often revolve around soft skills and insights on a higher level rather than detailed tech topics, because it’s rather difficult to recap on details in an audio book.
+But for higher level contexts they are just perfect.

-So let’s get started with my top recommendations provided by Audible.
+So let’s get started with my top recommendations.

 The Art of War

 On my journey to leadership land one of the first things I had to learn was how to become convincing.
 Sun Tzu’s The Art of War helped me to understand that arguments and conflicts are rational rather than emotional.
-This change of perspective helped me to grow into a more convincing and – of course – strategizing person.
+This change of perspective helped me to grow into a more convincing and proactive person.

 The legendary philosopher and teacher Confucius lived in China during politically challenging times.
 That caused him to build up a wide knowledge base about what makes a great leader and what’s important in a leadership position.
 Despite its old age, many of his lectures still apply in modern management.

 German version English version